Ready to start transitioning from breastmilk to whole milk? Learn how to wean from breastfeeding to whole milk at one year old.

-However, if your baby has, say, always had her bottles of breastmilk warmed, then it might make sense to do the same with whole milk.
+However, if your baby has, say, always had his bottles of breastmilk warmed, then it might make sense to do the same with whole milk.
 This is especially true if you plan to introduce it cold turkey instead of gradually.

 4. “Should I gradually mix breastmilk, or go cold turkey?”

-I suggest mixing breastmilk and whole milk an ounce at a time, starting with any feedings that your baby already receives a bottle for.
+Mix breastmilk and whole milk an ounce at a time, starting with any feedings that your baby already receives a bottle for.

-For instance, I started adding whole milk to the sippy cups he drank when he was away from me during work.
+For instance, I started adding whole milk to the sippy cups my baby drank when he was away from me during work.
 I added one ounce to one sippy cup on Day One.
 Come Day Two, I added two ounces to the same feeding sessions, until eventually he was drinking a full sippy cup of whole milk.

 5. “Is it okay to mix breastmilk and whole milk and store it in the fridge, or do I need to mix it right before feeding?”

 That said, try to store both breastmilk and whole milk in the fridge before mixing it, so that both are the same temperature.
 For instance, store expressed breastmilk in the fridge after you come home.
-Then later that night or the following morning, prepare your baby’s mixed sippy cups using both of the cold milks.
+Then later that night or the following morning, prepare the mixed sippy cups using both of the cold milks.

 6. “Should I offer whole milk separately as a meal, like nursing, or as an accompanying drink with meals?”